StrangeBeeCorp/docs/docs/thehive/setup/operations/backup-restore.md

     ```bash
     #!/bin/bash

-    ## Create an tbz archive containing the snapshot
+    ## Create a tbz archive containing the snapshot

     ## Complete variables before running:
     ## KEYSPACE: Identify the right keyspace to save in cassandra